Isha Talwar

-Isha Talwar (born 22 December 1987) is an Indian actress and model who predominantly works in Malayalam and Hindi-language films, besides appearing in a few Tamil and Telugu films.
-She started out as a model and appeared in various commercials, and later made her film debut with the 2012 Malayalam film Thattathin Marayathu.
+Isha Talwar (born 22 December 1987) is an Indian actress who predominantly works in Malayalam and Hindi films.
+Talwar started her career as a model, and made her film debut with the Malayalam film Thattathin Marayathu (2012), winning SIIMA Award for Best Female Debut – Malayalam.
+She is known for her role in Gunde Jaari Gallanthayyinde (2013), Bangalore Days (2014), Maine Pyar Kiya (2014) and Article 15 (2019).
+Talwar is also known for her portrayal in the series Mirzapur (2020-present), Saas, Bahu Aur Flamingo (2023) and Indian Police Force (2024).

 Early life and background

-Isha Talwar was born on 22 December 1987 to Indian film actor Vinod Talwar.
-Born and brought up in Mumbai, she graduated from St. Xavier's College, Mumbai.
-She joined choreographer Terence Lewis's dance school in 2004, where she learned various dance forms like ballet, jazz, hip-hop, and salsa and went on to become a tutor in the dance studio.
-She stated that her choreographer Terence Lewis, was "one person who changed me completely".
+Isha Talwar was born on 22 December 1985 to film director Vinod Talwar and Suman.
+She was born and brought up in Mumbai, and is a graduate in Economics from St. Xavier's College, Mumbai.

+Talwar joined choreographer Terence Lewis's dance school in 2004, where she learned various dance forms like ballet, jazz, hip-hop, and salsa and went on to become a tutor in the dance studio.
+She stated that her choreographer, Terence Lewis, was "one person who changed me completely."